Index

 When Google deprecated FAQ, Q&A, and Practice Problem rich results, the stated reason was low quality and widespread misuse.
 Publishers were adding FAQ schema to pages that contained no genuine question-and-answer content.
 The markup was being used to claim formatting space in search results, not to describe anything real.

 Google's response was to withdraw the rich result entirely for most publishers.
-That is a blunt instrument, and it will not be the last time it is needed.
+That's a blunt instrument, and it won't be the last time it's needed.

 What Schema.org cannot tell you